 All employees at BNL have clearly defined roles and responsibilities in key areas, including environmental protection.
 Supervisors are required to work with their employees to develop and document Roles, Responsibilities, Accountabilities, and Authorities (R2A2).
 BSA has clearly defined expectations for management and staff which must be included in the R2A2 document.
 Under the BSA performance-based management model, senior managers must communicate their expectation that all line managers and staff take full responsibility for their actions and be held accountable for ESSH performance.
 Environmental and waste management technical support personnel assist the line organizations with identifying and carrying out their environmental responsibilities.
-The Environmental Compliance Representative Program, initiated in 1998, is an effective means of integrating environmental planning and pollution prevention into the work planning processes of the line organizations.
+Environmental Compliance Representatives (ECRs) are deployed to organizations throughout the Laboratory as an effective means of integrating environmental planning and pollution prevention into the work planning processes of the line organizations.
 A comprehensive training program for staff, visiting scientists, and contractor personnel is also in place, thus ensuring that all personnel are aware of their ESSH responsibilities.